kyassini/manipulation_experiments/README.md

 # Description
-This repo contains ROS packages in separate branches for testing two grasping algorithms (GPD 2.0.0 and **GQCNN 1.1.0**) on the Kinova Gen3.
+This repo contains ROS packages in separate branches for testing two grasping algorithms (GPD 2.0.0 and **Dexnet 2.0.0/GQCNN 1.1.0** [1]) on the Kinova Gen3.
 Specifically, for grasping comparison experiments.
 All testing was done on Ubuntu 16.04 w/ ROS Kinetic in Simulation and with a Real workstation.

 Note: this package is in python2 due to compatibility issues with Kinetic and python3.
 For Gen3 setup instructions see the GPD branch.

-## Installing Dexnet (Optional: for training new models, gqcnn has already trained models)
+## Installing Dexnet 2.0.0 (Optional: for training new models, gqcnn has already trained models)
 1. After many attempts, could only get it working on Ubuntu 18 w/ ROS melodic and python 3.7
 1. The official instructions [here](https://berkeleyautomation.github.io/dex-net/install/install.html) did not work for me.
 1. Follow this google doc instead: https://docs.google.com/document/d/1YImq1cBTy9E1n1On6-00gueDT4hfmYJK4uOcxZIzPoY/edit?usp=sharing